amadeus4dev-examples/amadeus-ruby/README.md

 ## Response

 Every API call returns a `Amadeus::Response` object.
-If the API call contained a JSON response it will parse the JSON into the `.result` attribute.
-If this data also contains a `data` key, it will make that available as the `.data` attribute.
-The raw body of the response is always avaulable as the `.body` attribute.
+If the API call contained a JSON response, it will parse the JSON into `.result` attribute.
+If this data also contains a `data` key, that will be made available in `.data` attribute.
+The raw body of the response is always available in `.body` attribute.

 ```rb
 response = amadeus.reference_data.locations.get(